dwyl/elixir-auth-microsoft/README.md

 [learn.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent](https://hexdocs.pm/phoenix/deployment.html#handling-of-your-application-secrets)

-Remember that the scopes you request are only given permission dependending on what you set in the App Registration in Azure Active Directory.
+Remember that the scopes you request are only given permission depending on what you set in the App Registration in Azure Active Directory.
 Find more information in the